 Not only the power consumption, the hard drives also make a good amount of noise when running on their highest RPMs.
 This is clearly not the case with the SSDs.

-When to choose SSD and Why?
+When to choose SSD?

 If you understand the workings of the CPU a little bit, it loads the data to the RAM from your permanent storage medium (SSD or HDD).
 Now, if you are using a hard drive as your storage drive, it will take a lot longer to read the data as compared to an SSD.
 Even a SATA SSD can remove the storage bottlenecks in most computers.

 When upgrading an old computer or laptop, check if it supports an NVMe SSD.
 If it does, just install it once and install all your programs on it.
 However, any system working with a hard drive will also work with a SATA 2.5″ SSD.
-So, you always have the last option to choose a SATA SSD which is way better in terms of latency and performance as compared to any hard drive.
+So, you always have the last option to choose a SATA SSD, which is way better in terms of latency and performance as compared to any hard drive.

-When to choose a Hard Drive and Why?
+When to choose a Hard Drive?

 But, if you check the prices, you will be able to save a lot of money if work with very high amounts of data.
 Hard Drives are good for RAID setups as we discussed above.
 Also, hard drives are most applicable for archiving, backups, NAS, Surveillance systems (CCTVs), some gaming consoles, etc. because of their adequate sequential read/write performance, hard drives are still used in many places and aren’t absolute.
 In summary, HDDs are best suited for applications that require large amounts of storage and don’t prioritize speed